kumu/help/site/enterprise/upgrading.md

 name: "Upgrading"
 ---

-Upgrades come in two flavors: sofware upgrades and appliance upgrades.
+Upgrades come in two flavors: software upgrades and appliance upgrades.

-# Sofware Upgrade
+# Software Upgrade

 Just grab the latest .ksb and upload it at `<hostname>/enterprise/setup`.
 There's no need to upload your license again if you've already done so.